-Autowiring can also be switched off through the @Flow\Autowiring(false) annotation - either in the documentation block of a whole class or of a single method.
-For the latter the annotation only has an effect when used in comment blocks of a constructor or of a method whose name starts with inject.
+Autowiring can also be switched off through the @Flow\Autowiring(false) annotation or the #[Flow\Autowiring(false)] attribute - either in the documentation block of a whole class or of a single method.
+For the latter the annotation or attribute only has an effect when used for a constructor or a method whose name starts with inject.